ietf-wg-cellar/flac-specification/flac.md

 ## Vorbis comment

-A vorbis comment metadata block contains human-readable information coded in UTF-8.
-The name vorbis comment points to the fact that the vorbis codec stores such metadata in almost the same way.
-A vorbis comment metadata block consists of a vendor string optionally followed by a number of fields, which are pairs of field names and field contents.
+A Vorbis comment metadata block contains human-readable information coded in UTF-8.
+The name Vorbis comment points to the fact that the Vorbis codec stores such metadata in almost the same way.
+A Vorbis comment metadata block consists of a vendor string optionally followed by a number of fields, which are pairs of field names and field contents.
 Many users refer to these fields as FLAC tags or simply as tags.
-A FLAC file MUST NOT contain more than one vorbis comment metadata block.
+A FLAC file MUST NOT contain more than one Vorbis comment metadata block.

-In a vorbis comment metadata block, the metadata block header is directly followed by 4 bytes containing the length in bytes of the vendor string as an unsigned number coded little-endian.
+In a Vorbis comment metadata block, the metadata block header is directly followed by 4 bytes containing the length in bytes of the vendor string as an unsigned number coded little-endian.
 The vendor string follows UTF-8 coded, and is not terminated in any way.

-Following the vendor string are 4 bytes containing the number of fields that are in the vorbis comment block, stored as an unsigned number, coded little-endian.
+Following the vendor string are 4 bytes containing the number of fields that are in the Vorbis comment block, stored as an unsigned number, coded little-endian.
 If this number is non-zero, it is followed by the fields themselves, each field stored with a 4 byte length.
 First, the 4 byte field length in bytes is stored as an unsigned number, coded little-endian.
 The field itself is, like the vendor string, UTF-8 coded, not terminated in any way.

 Each field consists of a field name and a field content, separated by an = character.
 The field name MUST only consist of UTF-8 code points U+0020 through U+0074, excluding U+003D, which is the = character.
 In other words, the field name can contain all printable ASCII characters except the equals sign.
 The evaluation of the field names MUST be case insensitive, so U+0041 through 0+005A (A-Z) MUST be considered equivalent to U+0061 through U+007A (a-z) respectively.
 The field contents can contain any UTF-8 character.

-Note that the vorbis comment as used in vorbis allows for on the order of 2\^64 bytes of data whereas the FLAC metadata block is limited to 2\^24 bytes.
-Given the stated purpose of vorbis comments, i.e. human-readable textual information, this limit is unlikely to be restrictive.
+Note that the Vorbis comment as used in Vorbis allows for on the order of 2\^64 bytes of data whereas the FLAC metadata block is limited to 2\^24 bytes.
+Given the stated purpose of Vorbis comments, i.e. human-readable textual information, this limit is unlikely to be restrictive.
 Also note that the 32-bit field lengths are coded little-endian, as opposed to the usual big-endian coding of fixed-length integers in the rest of the FLAC format.

 ### Standard field names